aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
-All the inhabitants of the world opened their mouths, for the lot of Haman was turned to be our lot.
+All the inhabitants of the world opened their mouths, for the lot of Hâman was turned to be our lot.
 When the righteous was delivered out of the hand of the wicked, and the enemy was put in his stead, the Jews ordained for themselves to celebrate Purim,